chlebik/KnowledgeBase/Psychology/RichardTaylor_RestoringPride.md

 > for example, save the life, health, or fortune of some deserving person through your own strength and wit - then
 > the deed is done, and you know it, without needing praise.
 You already have your reward.
 And the beauty of your
 > deed is not that someone was rescued from disaster, no matter how overwhelmingly important that may be to others.
-> Its beauty lies in the strength and with that you displayed, and that is *your* blessing.
+> Its beauty lies in the strength and wit that you displayed, and that is *your* blessing.

 >   Personal excellence, therefore, requires no recognition, no authentication by others.
 More than this, it need not